 Tips For Convincing Mom Or Dad To Move Into An Assisted Living Community

 Once you know that it is time for your parent to move to an assisted living community, you’ll then need to have the discussion together.

 - Test the waters.
 Instead of jumping right in, begin by asking questions to test the waters.
 For instance, you could ask how your mom is doing with housework or if your dad has ever thought about selling his home.

 - Offer immediate help.
-Make sure your parent knows you'll be there to help every step of the way, from finding a location to packing up and moving beloved personal belongings and visiting often.
+Make sure your parent knows you'll be there for them every step of the way, from finding a location to packing and moving their possessions and visits them often.